-If you voted by proxy without marking any voting selections, your shares will be voted "For" the election of each of the seven nominees for director listed in Proposal 1, "For" the advisory approval of the executive compensation of the Company's named executive officers as provided in Proposal 2 and "For" the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015 as provided in Proposal 3.
+If you voted by proxy without marking any voting selections, your shares will be voted "For" the election of each of the seven nominees for director listed in Proposal 1, "For" the advisory approval of the executive compensation of the Company's named executive officers as provided in Proposal 2, "For" one year as the preferred frequency of stockholder advisory vote on executive compensation as provided in Proposal 3 and "For" the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 as provided in Proposal 4.
 If any other matter is properly presented at the Annual Meeting, your proxy (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.